vandyG/Earthquake-Map-Application/README.md

 >To run this project [Eclipse IDE](https://www.eclipse.org/downloads/) is required.
 >You need to manually build/run the project in Eclipse
->Clone the repository.
+>1.
+Clone the repository.
->Import the folder in Eclipse ('File' -> 'Import' -> 'Existing Projects into
+>2.
+Import the folder in Eclipse ('File' -> 'Import' -> 'Existing Projects into
 >Workspace', Select this folder, 'Finish')